AliAbhishek/TipCalculator/README.md

 # TipCalculator
-This is a tip calculator with all validations
+This is a tip calculator with all the validations.